algolia/instantsearch/docgen/src/Styling.md

 ```

 That's it.
 Now, our refinementList has a complete different theme.
 If you inspect the widget, you will see that every class names that was defined for our default currentFilters are gone.
-That's because if you're applying a theme without the `mergeClassNames` function, it will erase completely the default one.
+That's because if you're applying a theme without the `extendTheme` function, it will erase completely the default one.

 In this part, we've seen the following: